 The research project Scenarios for the future, led by the architects Cyrus Ardalan, Ophélie Dozat and Lucien Dumas, questions the use of our windows in the future through sixty devices inspired by the students of the National School of Architecture in Versailles.

-Presented from October 5 to November 7
+Presented at the Pavillon de l'Arsenal from October 4 to November 7, 2021

 How can a framework that is already traced out be appropriated?
 In what ways can additional square metres be taken over?
 What kind of program can be added to one’s apartment?
 Windows can be viewed as a project that makes it possible to invent new lifestyles and thus become the constructive tool for inhabiting the city differently, both during and beyond the pandemic.
 Asserting private housing and living together harmoniously, constructing and deconstructing the way we think of space, and turning our experience of the lockdown into architectural potential, are among the prerogatives raised with levity by the exhibition organized around basic daily functions such as resting, feeding, communicating, indulging, working, and venting.